Extensive Home Recording Studio Equipment List

 Equipment Racks

-At first you'll probably just sit your outboard gear on a desk or makeshift stand, but as the amount of gear you have goes up you'll really need to get proper studio equipment racks.
-Not only do they help you to be better organized, but they also prevent expensive accidents that can occur when you knock a stack of effects units off the desk and onto the floor.
+At first, you’ll sit your outboard gear on a desk or makeshift stand, but as the amount of gear you have goes up you’ll need to get proper studio equipment racks.

 Studio Monitor Stands

 You generally want to place your studio monitors so that your head forms an equilateral triangle with the two monitors.
-The best way to achieve this is usually to use stands designed for this purpose and they usually come with the added bonus of having dampening pads to prevent vibrations being transferred to your speakers which can happen if you sit them on your main work desk.
-Here's our list of the best monitor stands.
+The best way to achieve this is usually to use stands designed for this purpose.
+They usually come with the added bonus of having dampening pads to prevent transferring vibrations to your speakers.
+This can happen if you sit them on your main work desk.
+Here’s our list of the best monitor stands.

 Monitor Isolation Pads

-If you're sitting your studio monitors on your desk or workstation then you really need to get a set of isolation pads, after all what's the point in spending good money on your monitors if you let vibrations interfere with the sound?
-A good example are the Auralex MoPADs.
+If you’re sitting your studio monitors on your desk or workstation then you need to get a set of isolation pads.
+Spending thousands of dollars on your monitors would be a waste if you let vibrations interfere with the sound.
+A good example is the Auralex MoPADs.

 Music Stands

-It really helps to have one or two of these sitting around.
-Stop sticking lyric or tab sheets to the mic stand and use a proper music stand instead.
-Apparently they can be used for sheet music too :)
+It helps to have one or two of these sitting around.
+No more sticking lyric or tab sheets to the mic stand.
+Simple.

 Some Typical Home Recording Setups For Beginners

-When you're just starting out it helps to keep things simple and then let your range of recording equipment grow as your experience and proficiency grows.
+When you’re starting out, it helps to keep things simple.
+Let your range of recording equipment grow as your experience and skill grow.

 The Simplest Possible Setup